torun23/movie-recommendation-system/README.md

-# movie-recommendation-system
+# Movie-Recommendation-System
-# Movie-Recommendation-System • Designed &amp;amp; implemented a movie recommendation system based on content based algorithm ,to provide personalized movie suggestions.   • Used text vectorization and cosine similarity for mathematical approach.
+• Designed &amp; implemented a movie recommendation system based on content based algorithm ,to provide personalized movie suggestions.

+• Used text vectorization and cosine similarity for mathematical approach.